scuya2050/weather-data-pipeline/README.md

 # Weather Data Pipeline

-An end-to-end, modular data pipeline to collect, process, store, and visualize weather data—ideal for real-time or historical analysis.
+An end-to-end, modular data pipeline to collect, process and store weather.
+Made for both real-time and historical analysis.

 ---